-Figure 1: Example of ST-DAGs for the FFT (left, taken from [7]) and the FMM (right).
+Figure 1: Example of ST-DAGs for the FFT (left, taken from [6]) and the FMM (right).

-minimal arithmetic complexity, leave parallelization as the last resort for further acceleration in computation, but impose new challenges as well.
+The fast algorithms, with provably minimal or subminimal arithmetic complexity, leave parallelization as the last resort for further acceleration in computation, but impose new challenges as well.
 They have emerged with complex structures.
 We illustrate one simple graph for the FFT in Figure 1a, and another one for the FMM in Figure 1b.
 Each consists of multi-layered bipartite subgraphs.
 Neither is a tree.
 In graph representation, each can be seen as an aggregation of multiple sparse graphs stacked and stitched together.
 In the FMM, the input and output at an interior node are vector-valued.
 The FMM graph becomes highly irregular when it adapts to the spatial geometry and sampling distribution.
 This irregularity makes it hard to effectively employ parallelization schemes with regular or stationary patterns in space and time.
 And it prompts various structures to study.